|

 resistance and some violence, Lithuania declared its

 independence.
 Russian forces finally withdrew from Lithuania in 1993.
-Lithuania has applied to
+In 2004 Lithuania joined

-other minor parties of the left.
-The main opposition party is the liberal
+National Resurrection Party.
+The main opposition party is the

-The Election Action of Lithuania's Poles represents the Polish minority.
+Election Action of Lithuania's Poles, which represents the Polish minority.

 |